sillevl/course-databases/src/exercises/02-example-databases/index.md

 USE forta;
 ```

 Once you see that the prompt has changed to: `MariaDB [forta]>`, you can continue.
-We are now going to create tables and columns in those tables but we are not doing it ourselfs.
+We are now going to create tables and columns in those tables but we are not doing it ourself.
 To execute a script, use the `SOURCE scriptname;` command, we want to execute the create.sql file we got from the zip folder first.

 ```sql
 SOURCE create.sql;